 Working remotely has also opened up new opportunities for holding team meetings among teachers, interventionists, and other staff members.
 School leaders should check in with their staff to see if they would like to continue with online meetings and professional development.
 Even when working in the same building it can be difficult for teachers to gather at the same time in the same place.
 Remote meetings might be more efficient in some contexts and allow for more flexibility.
 It also offers the opportunity for sessions to be recorded and shared with those who are unable to attend.
 Meetings are a key component of any MTSS framework, so educators should capitalize on any opportunities to strengthen the problem-solving and decision-making processes that drive both grade- and school-level meetings.

-Interested in Learning About Our Library of Thousands of RTI/MTSS Evidence-Based Interventions?
+Interested in Learning About Our Library of Curated RTI/MTSS Evidence-Based Interventions?

 Essie Sutton is an Applied Developmental Psychologist and the Director of Learning Science at Branching Minds.
 Her work brings together the fields of Child Development and Education Psychology to improve learning and development for all students.
 Dr. Sutton is responsible for studying the impacts of the Branching Minds on students’ academic, behavioral, and social-emotional outcomes.
 She also leverages MTSS research and best practices to develop and improve the Branching Minds platform.